Fred S. Robillard

 Fred Sevier Robillard (September 14, 1890 – January 31, 1971) was a highly decorated officer of the United States Marine Corps who reached the rank of major general.
-He won the Navy Cross, the United States military's second-highest decoration awarded for valor in combat, as Naval aviator during World War I. Robillard later served as supply officer and retired as commanding general of Depot of Supplies San Francisco.
+He was awarded the Navy Cross, the United States military's second-highest decoration awarded for valor in combat, as Naval aviator during World War I. Robillard later served as supply officer and retired as commanding general of Depot of Supplies San Francisco.

 Early career and World War I

 Fred S. Robillard was born on September 14, 1890, in Chicago, Illinois, to Wilfred and Mary Robillard.
 He attended high school there and subsequently enrolled the University of Chicago, where he earned a bachelor's degree.
 In his early years, Robillard was involved in Auto racing and later in the sport of flying.

 With the United States entry into World War I, young Robillard was eager to serve to his country.
 He enlisted the Marine Corps Flying Reserve as private in June 1917 and following the military flight training at Marine Barracks Parris Island, South Carolina, he was commissioned second lieutenant on December 17, 1917.
 Robillard was then stationed at Curtiss Field at Mineola, New York, and met his future wife, Alice Whilden Carrington there.
 The couple married during the same year.

 He sailed for France in July 1918 and subsequently took part in bombing missions on the Belgian front as a member of Northern Bombing Group under the command of Major Alfred A. Cunningham.
 During September – November 1918, Robillard participated in the bombing missions against the enemy bases, aerodromes, submarine bases, ammunition dumps, railroad junctions, etc. He was decorated with the Navy Cross for his services and received the promotion to the rank of first lieutenant.